These are not rules writ in stone, but broad guidelines and pointers. We, obviously, are more stringent with some than others.

 - GO FOR ADVERTORIALS: Pitches that are meant to sell goods or services to our readers do not come under the ambit of news updates or features.
 In such cases, you might want to go in for an advertorial.

 This page is subject to change without notice, not that we intend doing it every other day.
-But do keep track of this page.
+Do keep track of this page.

-Should you need any clarification, please feel free to contact us.
+Should you need any clarification, please feel free to contact us on firstname.lastname@example.org.